NoRedInk/git-whatsup/README.md

   -h, --help            show this help message and exit --remote REMOTE_NAME  compare against branches in this remote --master BRANCH_NAME  master branch name
-  --include BRANCH_NAME, -i BRANCH_NAME
+  --branch BRANCH_NAME, -b BRANCH_NAME
-                        branches to check
+                        branches to check. by default, all branches are checked
-  --all, -a             output all branch statuses --diff, -d            output diffs if output format is plain --format {plain,json}, -f {plain,json}
+  --all, -a             output all statuses if output format is `plain` --diff, -d            output diffs if output format is `plain` --format {plain,json}, -f {plain,json}
                         json always includes diffs
 ```